-ST. CLAIRSVILLE — Belmont College officials announce that the recent nursing student class received academic credentials as part of the college’s 2018 Summer Nursing Program Pinning Ceremony.
-The ceremony was held at Belmont’s Main Campus in St. Clairsville on Wednesday, July 25.
+ST. CLAIRSVILLE — Belmont College officials announced that the recent nursing student class received academic credentials as part of the college’s 2019 Summer Nursing Program Pinning Ceremony.
+The ceremony was held at Belmont’s Main Campus in St. Clairsville on Wednesday, July 24.

-During the Pinning Ceremony, newly graduated nurses are welcomed into the profession by faculty, family and friends and receive their unique Belmont College School of Nursing commemorative pin.
+During the Pinning Ceremony, newly graduated nurses were welcomed into the profession by faculty, family and friends and receive their unique Belmont College School of Nursing commemorative pin.

 At Belmont College two nursing programs are maintained; the Associate Degree Nursing (ADN) program and the Practical Nursing (PN) certificate program.
 These programs are designed to provide an educational opportunity in which students develop a scientific basis of nursing practice and master technical skills.
 Under direct supervision of qualified instructors, Belmont College nursing students experience patient interactions, in-class lectures, and hospital clinical experiences which all foster caring and empathetic approaches to nursing care.